Edwinem/tiny_nlls_solver/README.md

 As you are building the Normal Equations you can directly modify them to suit your needs.
 Possible things you can do:
 * Custom Preconditioner.
-You can modify the the hessian for better numerical stability.
+You can modify the hessian for better numerical stability.
 * Custom Accumulation methods to build the matrices faster.
 This could involve threading or custom SIMD like in [DVO](https://github.com/tum-vision/dvo/blob/bd21a70ce76d882a354de7b89d2429f974b8814c/dvo_core/include/dvo/core/math_sse.h#L48).
 * Weighting functions.
 You can apply huber norms or other weighting schemes.

+## Using this directory
+This directory provides unit testing and advanced examples on how to use the tiny_solver.

+Unit tests can be turned on by enabling the **WITH_TESTING** CMake option which will also download gtest.

+Some examples require additional libraries like OpenCV and Open3D.
+They are by default turned **OFF** and need to be turned on with another CMake option.
+Typically something like **WITH_XXXX** where **XXXX** is the desired library name(e.g OPENCV).

 ## Possible bugs